rust-lang/prev.rust-lang.org/community.md

 [Rust Moderation Team][mod_team]

-If you feel you have been or are being harassed or made uncomfortable by a community member, please contact any of the [Rust moderation team][mod_team] immediately.
+If you feel you have been or are being harassed or made uncomfortable by a community member, please [contact][mod_team_email] any of the Rust moderation team immediately.
 Whether you're a regular contributor or a newcomer, we care about making this community a safe place for you.

 [rust_irc]: irc://moznet/rust
 [rustc_irc]: irc://moznet/rustc